 One might think that the Monarchs were bad omens, but the humans didn’t see it that way.
 The Monarchs always won their battles and always protected the people and they were well loved for everything they had done.
 They had even been crowned as the leaders of humanity because of their dedication.

-“Thank you, good people,” Dari said in her deep but feminine voice.
+“Thank you, good people,” Dari said in her strikingly feminine voice.
 “We have come to protect you from a monster attack that we believe will strike tonight.
 We wish that you would all stay inside your homes as soon as the sun begins to set.
 We will keep you safe tonight.”

 There were cheers and lots of praise being showered on the Monarchs for their good works and their foresight to be able to track the monsters and know their town was in the path of destruction.
 Now they would live to see another day!
 All thanks to the Monarchs!